 This kind of program is dedicated to foreign entrepreneurs who can be competitive in the international area, create jobs for Canadians or their business is innovative.
 Of course, there is an array of different formal conditions you must meet.
 For example, your business must be qualified and you have to prove that you are able to communicate and work in English, French or both languages.

 If you meet all requirements above, there is a time for an application process.
 Firstly, fill out the application form.
-Gather all the required information and pay the application fees such as processing fee or your medical exam fee for third party (if it’s needed).
-After submitting your application, there is a time for Canadian institution’ decision.
+Gather all the required information and pay the application fees such as processing fee or your medical exam fee for a third party (if it’s needed).
+After submitting your application, there is a time for the Canadian institution’ decision.
 Your request might be delayed if e.g. there would be criminal problems or the situation of your family is not clear.
 In case of misunderstandings or lack of some attachments, the application would be sent back to you towards completing it.
 When you receive approval of the submission, you would get a permanent resident visa and… get ready for moving out to Canada!

 1.3.2 Self-employed person